MicrosoftDocs/connected-spaces/articles/data-privacy.md

 #### Video data

 The video stream data sent from the edge gateway is saved to the customer's Microsoft Dataverse cloud storage.
-Video is not stored by default;  customers can opt in to save their video data.
+Video is not stored by default and customers can [opt-in to save their video data](video-inference-data-upload.md#turn-video-upload-off-or-on).
+Storing video in the cloud enables additional features like detecting and troubleshooting data quality issues.
+For more information, see [Benefits of uploading video and inference data](video-inference-data-upload.md#benefits-of-uploading-video-and-inference-data).

 #### Inference data

 The inference data sent from the edge gateway is saved to the customer's Microsoft Dataverse cloud storage.
+Inference data is only stored in Dataverse when video data is also stored.

 #### Insights data